squid-cache/squid-cache.github.io/Features/CodeTestBed.rst

  * a set of guidelines for all future alterations to the squid code. ''' To be finalised'''

-=== Behavior Testing  ===
+=== Other Testing  ===

 Testing of squid run-time behavior still has to be worked out.
-A selection of tools have been suggested, and some machinery is being assembled.
-But as yet there is no
+A selection of blackbox testing tools have been suggested, and some machinery is being assembled.
+That work will be covered by a separate Feature page soon.

 ----
 CategoryFeature